 Melissa Horne is the Member for Williamstown in the Victorian Parliament.

-Melissa is also the current Minister for Public Transport and Minister for Ports and Freight.
+Melissa is also the current Minister for Consumer Affairs, Gaming and Liquor Regulation, Minister for Ports and Freight, and Minister for Fishing and Boating.

 Growing up, Melissa watched the area she grew up in buffeted by economic challenges that saw industries and employment disappear and working people face enormous and unforeseen challenges.
 Both of Melissa’s parents were school teachers who instilled strong public sector and public education values in her.